 Freedom of speech continues to be a source of heated debate on many college campuses in North America.
-Isadore Johnson, AHA Foundation’s Critical Thinking Unit campus program fellow from the University of Connecticut (UConn), started a petition asking his school to adopt the Chicago Statement, a free speech policy written specifically for universities.
+Isadore Johnson, AHA Foundation’s Critical Thinking Fellowship campus program fellow from the University of Connecticut (UConn), started a petition asking his school to adopt the Chicago Statement, a free speech policy written specifically for universities.
 Isadore received sharp backlash and hateful messages for his advocacy.

 Isadore Johnson is a free speech activist.
-A fellow of AHA Foundation’s campus program, Critical Thinking Unit, he believes that progression of thought is at stake in the ongoing battle to restrict free speech throughout America—especially on college campuses.
+A fellow of AHA Foundation’s campus program, Critical Thinking Fellowship, he believes that progression of thought is at stake in the ongoing battle to restrict free speech throughout America—especially on college campuses.

 That’s why early this year Isadore began a petition on his campus, at the University of Connecticut.
 His petition calls for UConn to adopt the Chicago Statement, which is known as one of the strongest free speech protections on a college campus in the world.
 It was adopted by the University of Chicago in 2014.
 Now, Isadore wants to bring those same protections to his school.
 We caught up with him to find out what drives his activism and hear about the pushbacks he has been facing.

 These are the opinions of Isadore Johnson and not necessarily those of AHA Foundation.

 AHA Foundation: Before we get to your experience specifically, can you tell us a little bit about the Chicago Statement—who wrote it and what exactly does it call for when it comes to free speech?

 Isadore: The Chicago Statement was written in 2014 by the president of the University of Chicago calling for a robust defense of freedom of expression.
 The university thought it was important to adopt this statement after several commencement speakers were prevented from speaking around the country.